KlumzByte/d2r.runewords.org/README.md

 ## Changelog

 ### Version 1.1
+* Removed transparency in some font colors, to improve readability.
 * Added hiding of placeholder text on focus.
 * Improved sorting dropdown, added a single ASC/DESC button.
 * Added sorting button, making it possible to sort runewords by Name ASC/DESC and Level ASC/DESC.